artica/website/_posts/blog/2015-09-28-museu-da-vila-de-cascais.markdown

 In the showcase we only need 4 PWM outputs: 3PWM for [RGB 12V LED stripe][11] and 1PWM for the spotlight projectors.

-An Adjustable box was developed to acomodate and adjust the [PIR sensor][12] a 100uF cap.
+An adjustable box was developed to accomodate and adjust the [PIR sensor][12] a 100uF cap.
 The box was placed on the footer and directly connected using a CAT5e cable to the Arduino digital input.

 <b>Crown Molding Area</b>

 All the electronics would be placed as close as possible from the 2m [Addressable LED Stripes][13].
 This had to be supplied each 1m.
 We use an industrial 5V power supply for each 4m.
 This power supply also feed the Arduino Mega, with the ethernet shield thru the Ledstripe.
 The Arduino Mega had to be used since the maximum crown molding length was about 10m, it means that the led stripe have 144 Leds per meter with 24bits resolution, so if you have 10m you will need ~4k of RAM minimum to address all the stripe.
 It was impossible with the Arduino Ethernet, and Mega have 8k of SRAM.
 The Mega with the ethernet option was the best solution.

 The electric setup implemented was to add a [Power Supply][15] each 4m and bypass the 5V supply each 1m using an external cable.
 The Arduino Mega is connected on one end of the stripe on the Data Out, 5V and GND.
-An Important issue is a 470ohm 1/4W resistor between the Arduino and the Led Stripe must be added to protect the Ledstripe.
+An important issue is a 470ohm 1/4W resistor between the Arduino and the Led Stripe must be added to protect the Ledstripe.
 All the stripe length is then daisy chained with Datalink, 5V and GND until the end.

 We were quite impressed with the resolution and speed of update of the stripe.
 It is quite amazing to see it working and the effect was brilliant.

-The only cables we had to pass into the Crown Molding, was a Power Mains Cable (220V) and an Cat5e Ethernet Cable.
+The only cables we had to pass into the Crown Molding, was a Power Mains Cable (220V) and a CAT5e Ethernet Cable.
 The Power Supply plus the Arduino Mega with the ethernet shield would be placed inside the Crown Molding.

 By the way, a mention must be made to the [Wago Lever Nuts][14], since these little guys speed up the work and are very easy to work with.